synle/sequelize-typescript-decorators/README.md

 ### How to use
 #### Install it
 ```
-# To Install from npm
 npm install --save sequelize-typescript-decorators

-# To install from github
-npm install --save synle/sequelize-typescript-decorators#v2.0.1
 ```

 #### Then declare it in your model...